-You can’t just launch your campaign whenever you feel like.
+You can’t just launch your campaign whenever you feel like it.
 Time plays a key factor in the launching phase of your campaign.
 You need to see when your targeted audience is available.

 This year, the film Joker created a buzz among the Bangladeshi fans of the Clown Prince of Crime.
-To transform the buzz to an exciting event, Pathao teamed up with Cineplex to launch #SpotTheJoker campaign.
-Pathao Food Men appeared at your doorstep dressed up as Joker.
+To transform the buzz into an exciting event, Pathao teamed up with Cineplex to launch the #SpotTheJoker campaign.
+Pathao food men appeared at your doorstep dressed up as Joker.
 All you had to do is click a picture and upload it with the hashtags – #SpotTheJoker & #PathaoXCineplex.

 Their timing was perfect!

 If the campaign was launched after a couple of months, it would have been pretty pointless.
 As the hype would have died down by then.
 So, for a successful campaign, timing is very crucial.

 Pushing the red button isn’t the end of your media buying journey.
 Your rocket may have taken off but you gotta check where it’s heading to and at what rate.
 Simply put, you need to monitor your campaign.

 After the launch, some customers would be like the constellation, shining bright on your campaign.
 On the contrary, some customers would be like the meteorites, hampering your ride.
 Irrespective of the situation, you need to deal with the feedback immediately.

 Now, change is good, so they say.
 That said, some of the strategies might change according to the feedback you receive.
 The results of your campaign may be unsatisfactory or it’s not reaching your targeted audience.
 In such cases, you need to shift your parameter and make changes to your keywords, accordingly.
 That’s not a bad thing overall.
 Changes can help your initial plan to grow.